 Is My Child Ready for Kindergarten?

-It's that time of year again and preschool families wonder, "is my child ready for kindergarten?"
+It's that time of year again and preschool families wonder, "Is my child ready for kindergarten?"

 “Ready” is a difficult word to define when it comes to kindergarten and readiness checklists can be intimidating, so we would like to help families with some recommendations from teachers.